graphile/starter/README.md

 - Press `Ctrl+Shift+P`
 - Type `>Remote-Containers: Reopen in Container`
 - Develop like being natively on this machine
-- eg. Use VSCode File Explore
+- eg. Use VSCode File Explorer
 - eg. Run extensions only inside this enviroment
 - eg. Use bash inside container directly: `yarn start`
   - Try: `Ctrl+Shift+~`, if shell panel is hidden